 - 5.1.
 Designated Safeguarding Lead (DSL) This is the lead person with overall responsibility for safeguarding and child protection in our school.
 The DSL's responsibilities are described in Appendix 1. - 5.2.
 The DSL is on our school's leadership team and their role as DSL is explicit in their job description.
 This person has the appropriate authority and is given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings and/or to support other staff to do so; and to contribute to the assessment of children. - 5.3.
-Deputy Designated Safeguarding Leads We have seven Deputy DSLs to ensure there is appropriate cover for this above role at all times. - 5.4.
+Deputy Designated Safeguarding Leads The DSLs ensure there is appropriate cover for this above role and to support the DSL and members of staff at all times, with any concerns linked to safeguarding.
+They support in reporting, monitoring and reviewing safeguarding across school. - 5.4.
 Early Help Champion Our Early Help Champion is responsible for leading on, and supporting other staff to lead on, early help assessments and early help plans for children and their families requiring help and support that does not meet the threshold for involvement with Children's Social Care. - 5.5.
-Safeguarding Governor We have a nominated governor responsible for safeguarding who will champion good practice, liaise with the head teacher to provide support and challenge, ensure that safeguarding arrangements are audited and quality assured, and to provide information regarding safeguarding to the governing body. - 5.6.
-Senior Manager for Dealing with Allegations The Head Teacher/Principal is the person responsible for dealing with allegations of abuse made against school staff.
-The Manager for dealing with allegations against the Head Teacher is the Chair of Governors.
+Safeguarding Governor We have a nominated governor responsible for safeguarding who will champion good practice, liaise with the Principal to provide support and challenge, ensure that safeguarding arrangements are audited and quality assured, and to provide information regarding safeguarding to the governing body. - 5.6.
+Senior Manager for Dealing with Allegations The Principal is the person responsible for dealing with allegations of abuse made against school staff.
+The Manager for dealing with allegations against the Principal is the Chair of Governors.
 The procedure for managing allegations is detailed in Appendix 13.

 - 5.7.
-Head Teacher / Principal will ensure that the policies and procedures adopted by the governing body are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.8.
+Principal will ensure that the policies and procedures adopted by the governing body are fully implemented and that sufficient resources and time are allocated to enable staff members to discharge their safeguarding responsibilities. - 5.8.
 The Governing Body is collectively responsible for ensuring that safeguarding arrangements are fully embedded within the school's ethos and reflected in the school's day-to-day practice. - 5.9.
 All staff members, governors, volunteers and external providers understand their responsibility to safeguard and protect children; know how to recognise signs and symptoms of abuse and neglect, how to respond to pupils who disclose, and what to do if they are concerned about a child.
+All members of staff read Part 1 of the Keeping Children Safe in Education (KCSIE) 2023 document and attend regular safeguarding training and/or staff meetings.